GoogleChrome/ip-protection/Masked-Domain-List.md

 Domain                                           | Owner                                                          | Impacted by Script Blocking
 ------------------------------------------------ | -------------------------------------------------------------- | ---------------------------
+thecounter.com                                   | MTY Food Group                                                 | Not Impacted By Script Blocking
 10web.io                                         | 10Web                                                          | Not Impacted By Script Blocking
 1-2-1marketing.com                               | 121Marketing                                                   | Not Impacted By Script Blocking
 1film.to                                         | 1film.to                                                       | Not Impacted By Script Blocking